repackel/repack/readme.md

 Based on element-ui.

-Repackaged TABLE and FORMITEM components that are frequently used in management system.
+Repackaged TABLE and FORMITEM components that are frequently used in the management system.

 It is designed to be configurable by object data.